 Inside the study is Mr. Morgan's vault which is open to the public.
 Lesser known is that the bookcase immediately to the right of the vault is false.
 Look for the seam and hinge that reveals the place where the hollow case swings open.

-Formed in 1865, the Zodiac Club is an invitation only clubs that meets for dinner once a month.
+Formed in 1865, the Zodiac Club is an invitation-only clubs that meet for dinner once a month.
 They are still in existence today and past members include the wealthiest tycoons and power brokers in history.
 J.P.
 Morgan was initiated as Brother Libra in 1903.
 His son took over the seat when he passed away and kept the brothers of the Zodiac supplied with France's finest wine throughout Prohibition.